U.S. News Rankings

 Paying for School

-At University of Nebraska--Omaha, the average need-based scholarship or grant award is $5,087.
+At University of Nebraska--Omaha, 56.5 percent of full-time undergraduates receive some kind of need-based financial aid and the average need-based scholarship or grant award is $5,266.

 Paying for college doesn't have to be difficult or devastating.
 Go to the Paying for College knowledge center to get advice on raising cash and reducing costs.